Nazlizamanian/network-programming/README.md

 ## Lab 6
 ### Description
 This program creates a basic HTTP server.
-It listens on a port and responds to incoming HTTP requests with a simple HTML page that displays the client's request.
+It listens on a port and responds to incoming HTTP requests with a simple HTML page that displays the client's response.

 ## Lab 7
 ### Description